challah/bo/src/blog/bagel.md

 The crumbs came in a variety of flavors: plain, sesame, and even cinnamon raisin!
 I enjoyed the plain crumbs the most, as they provided a simple yet satisfying taste.
 The sesame crumbs had a delightful crunch and a pleasant nutty flavor.
 The cinnamon raisin crumbs were a bit too sweet for my liking, but I appreciated the touch of variety.

+Bingo, my eldest, accompanied me on this adventure and eagerly nibbled on the sesame bagel crumbs.
+He chimed in, "These are the perfect balance of crunch and chewiness, just the way I like it!"

 Given the assortment of flavors and the sheer volume of crumbs, I'd rate this bagel crumb find a solid **8 out of 10**.
 It's a fantastic breakfast option for the discerning urban opossum.

 Stay tuned for more food adventures, and remember to always look on the bright side of life! 🌞🐾